 Statement of Philosophy

 St. Frances Cabrini School, an educational ministry of St. Frances Cabrini Parish, is a community called by Jesus Christ to further God's Kingdom on earth.
 Under the guidance of the Holy Spirit we believe it is vital to instill and promote the authentic teachings of the Catholic faith and to advance the cause of ecumenism in our world.
-We believe in helping each other attain the Gospel values of holiness, truth, love, peace and justice.
-In the spirit of Jesus and St. James we freely live our faith in service to each other, to the greater Church, and to the world.
-"Faith without works is dead..."
-James 3:26.
+We believe in helping each other attain the Gospel values of holiness, truth, love, peace, and justice.
+In the spirit of Jesus and St. James, we freely live our faith in service to each other, to the greater Church, and to the world.
+"Faith without works is dead."
+(Jas 3:26)

 The integration of curriculum, faith, and worship is essential to the development of the whole person at St. Frances Cabrini.
 Each individual should come to a personal awareness of and relationship with Christ and a sense of giftedness and self-worth thereby honoring the Incarnation that is unique to each one of us.

-HISTORY
+History

-St. Frances Cabrini School was established on September 8, 1948 to provide a Catholic education for the children of St. Frances Cabrini Parish in grades 1 through 6.
+St. Frances Cabrini School was established on September 8, 1948, to provide a Catholic education for the children of St. Frances Cabrini Parish in grades 1-6.
 The newly-created parish and church of 1947 was in response to the increased Catholic population in Alexandria during the post-World War II times.
 The Sisters of Charity of the Incarnate Word were asked to operate the school by Bishop Charles P. Greco.
 The Sisters accepted this mission so that the orphan children they cared for next door could be educated in a parochial school.
 St. Frances Cabrini School opened in temporary army surplus barracks with 220 pupils under their first principal, Sr. M. Florentine McGarry.
 In 1953, the new brick school was completed, and grades 7 & 8 were added.
 By 1972, when the parish celebrated it Silver Jubilee, the school had grown to 560 students.

-The 1970’s also saw a decrease in the number of Sisters of Charity of the Incarnate Word who staffed the school.
-More lay teachers were employed who consistently continued the high quality of education offered at Cabrini.
+The 1970’s saw a decrease in the number of Sisters of Charity of the Incarnate Word who staffed the school.
+More lay teachers were employed, who consistently continued the high quality of education offered at Cabrini.
 It was during this time that a School Advisory Board was established.
 In 1981, a beautiful new parish church was dedicated, making more room in the old church for school growth and expansion.
-As the 1990’s dawned, Cabrini’s student population began a gradual decrease, even though the quality of education continued to grow with new technology being added to classrooms and the curriculum each year.
+As the 1990’s dawned, Cabrini’s student population began a gradual decrease, even though the quality of education continued to grow, with new technology being added to classrooms and the curriculum each year.